garden/tree/web/js/README.md

       // of the diff.
     });

-Now, `plug` is a function that you call `plug ( content )`, to send new content to the server, whenever you see fit.
+Now, `plug` contains a function that you call `plug.newcontent ( content )`, to send new content to the server, whenever you see fit.

 The `onnewdiff` function is the toughest piece of meat you need to take care of.
 The diff is a complex structure that encapsulates all the data you need to